 Each model was loaded with the ingredients for a savory pot roast with orange.

 As the meat cooked, we assessed four performance categories: temperature, finished dish, “keep warm” function, and mobility.
-We then chose the top five cookers that you can find in our product list at the top of the page.
+We then chose the top five cookers.

 A slow cooker must be able to keep finished food warm without overcooking it.